GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-foundations/README.md

 We suggest using Cloud Data Loss Prevention to identify/mask/tokenize your confidential data.

-While implementing a Data Loss Prevention strategy is out of scope for this example, we enable the service in two different projects so that [Cloud Data Loss Prevention templates](https://cloud.google.com/dlp/docs/concepts-templates) can be configured in one of two ways:
+While implementing a Data Loss Prevention strategy is out of scope for this blueprint, we enable the service in two different projects so that [Cloud Data Loss Prevention templates](https://cloud.google.com/dlp/docs/concepts-templates) can be configured in one of two ways:

 - during the ingestion phase, from Dataflow
 - during the transformation phase, from [BigQuery](https://cloud.google.com/bigquery/docs/scan-with-dlp) or [Cloud Dataflow](https://cloud.google.com/architecture/running-automated-dataflow-pipeline-de-identify-pii-dataset)